-"Brightpoint's MS4

-program strives to
+"Brightpoint's MS4 program strives to improve environmental compliance, quality and stewardship.

-improve

-environmental

-compliance, quality

-and stewardship

-through effective

-management,

-implementation, and

 Brightpoint's MS4 program strives to improve environmental compliance, quality and stewardship through effective management, implementation, and enforcement of sound technical guidelines, criteria and practices for stormwater management and erosion and sediment control.
 The plan presented herein demonstrates how Brightpoint's MS4 Program Plan addresses sediment and nutrients (nitrogen and phosphorus) in its MS4 regulated area consistent with the requirements of the Chesapeake Bay TMDL.